MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

 In this task, your HR department has requested a sensitivity label to apply to HR employee documents.
 You will create a sensitivity label for Internal documents and a sublabel for the HR department.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and log into the Microsoft Purview portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and sign in to the Microsoft Purview portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. Select **Solutions** from the left pane, then select **Information Protection**.